Elina Kallionidou: Bellator MMA

 Kallionidou made her MMA debut at the age of 16, winning all her first bout and beating much more experienced opponents, winning the CS Women's Bantamweight title in the process.

 Making her Bellator debut against Sinead Kavanagh at Bellator 169 on December 16, 2016; she lost the bout by unanimous decision.

 In her sophomore performance, she faced Anastasia Yankova on April 8, 2017 at Bellator 176, losing the bout via unanimous decision.

 After her two losses in Bellator as a teenager, Kallionidou finished her next two opponents since leaving in 2017, submitting Barbara Nalepka via bulldog choke at Ladies Fight Night 8, and knocking out future UFC fighter Qihui Yan in the third round at WKG & M-1 Challenge 100.
 These performances led her to resigning with Bellator.

 In her return performance, Kallionidou face Bruna Ellen on July 12, 2019 at Bellator 224, losing the bout in which she broke her hand via unanimous decision.

 Kallionidou faced Bec Rawlings on 22 February 2020 at Bellator 240, losing the bout via unanimous decision.

 After a year and half layoff, Kallionidou made her return against Petra Částková on October 1, 2021 at Bellator 267, submitting her opponent via heel hook in the first round.

 Kallionidou faced Kate Jackson on May 13, 2022 at Bellator 281.
 She won the bout via TKO stoppage due to ground and pound at the end of the second round.

 Kallionidou faced Jena Bishop on February 25, 2023 at Bellator 291.
 She lost the bout by unanimous decision.

+Post Bellator

+In her first bout after leaving Bellator, Kallionidou faced Maritza Sanchez on December 9, 2023 at Combate Global: Sanchez vs. Kallionidou, losing the bout via unanimous decision.